Return to Frequently Asked Questions

 - Don’t miss your course without letting us know.
 We have reserved a spot for you.
 We appreciate knowing if your schedule has changed.

 - Don’t arrive the day before your course and ask for a tour.
 If you want to drive out to Front Sight to determine travel time, no problem.
 However, please turn around at the front gate and don’t come onto the property.
 You will see everything the next morning when your course starts.
 Staff is tied up working with the students who are already onsite and training.
-The Pro Shop will be open as soon as the gate opens in the morning, as well as Stockpile Defense.
+The Pro Shop will be open as soon as the gate opens in the morning, as well as the Ammo Bunker.

 - Don’t bring a Blackhawk Serpa holster or one of similar design with a trigger guard retention device.